Goghtime/PS-ProxmoxDeployFromClone/README.md

 # PS-ProxmoxDeployFromClone

  I couldn't figure out how to make the ansible module (community.general.proxmox module) idempotent when you make a hardware change.
-By the I mean, when you make a change to ipconfigN or netN it always reports as a change.
+By tat I mean, when you make a change to ipconfigN or netN it always reports as a change.
 Anyhow, I like using powershell so I made a VM deployment from clone.
 Nothing ground breaking...

 This was build with the intention of running it from ansible so you can pass all the variabled.
  ```powershell